dwhieb/documentdb-session/README.md

 Deletes a session with the given session ID (`sid`).
 Callback is fired once the document is deleted.

 `callback(err)`

-### .genid(req)
-A function to generate an ID which `express-session` will use as the session ID.
-The generated ID will be the same as the DocumentDB document ID for that session.
-See [**Making the Document ID Match the Session ID**](https://github.com/dwhieb/documentdb-session#making-the-document-id-match-the-session-id) for more details.

 ### .get(sid, cb)
 Retrieves a session from the collection using the given session ID (`sid`).
 The session is returned as an object, and includes its administrative database properties (e.g. `_RID`, `_ETAG`).
 If the session is not found, the `session` object will be set to `null`.